 The Department is fortunate to have a beautiful performance space in its main building, serving as an ideal venue for performances by students and visiting musicians.
-The hall has two storeys of seating, is fully equipped with a high quality 5:1 sound system using large Genelec loudspeakers, and also has computer (PC) and video projection facilities.
+The hall has two storeys of seating, is fully equipped with a professional 5:1 sound system using large Genelec loudspeakers, and also has computer (PC) and AV facilities.

-The majority of smaller classes and seminars are held in a lecture room situated in the Department's main building.
-This room has a high quality stereo sound system using ATC loudspeakers, computer (PC), video projector and interactive whiteboard.
+The majority of smaller classes and seminars are held in a lecture room situated in the Department's main building Divinity House.
+This room has a high quality stereo sound system, computer (PC), and AV facilities.

 For research on music performance the department recently acquired a professional and advanced system for location recording of synchronised multi-camera and multi-track audio, and a workstation for audio/video editing and analysis, supporting all industry standard audiovisual editing software.

-A fully equipped electronic workshop supports the day to day running of all the Department's facilities.
-Staffed full time by the Department's expert technicians, Ron Berry and Martin Allison, the workshop has a considerable amount of recording and video equipment, much of which is available for loan to students.
+A fully equipped workshop supports the day-to-day running of all the Department's facilities.
+Staffed full-time by the Department's Electronics Technician Martin Allison and Technical Specialist Simone Tarsitani, the workshop has a considerable amount of recording and video equipment, much of which is available for loan to students.

 The department has developed a large multi-loudspeaker sound diffusion system employing Genelec and ATC loudspeakers.
-The central operation is from a large 24 channel Allen and Heath front-of-house audio mixer and a further quad core 20 audio channel PC for sound processing diffusion tasks and high quality sound recording.
+The central operation is from a large 24 channel Allen and Heath front-of-house audio mixer and a laptop-based portable 18 in / 16 out system for sound processing diffusion tasks and high quality multi-track audio recording.